 The Air Traffic Control Tower for the New Istanbul Airport

-RMJM Istanbul‘s Sotiris Tsoulos recently described the project that has been the most rewarding to him and, somewhat surprisingly, it was an unmade design.
-The Air Traffic Control Tower for the New Istanbul Airport would have undoubtedly made for an iconic building but the design, a finalist in the competition, remains important to Sotiris.
-He explained: “Our most rewarding project design-wise was the Air Traffic Control Tower of the New Istanbul Airport.
-We managed to get shortlisted and compete with some amazing architects that I used to look up in awe as a student.”
-Of course, the design still has a tangible value to both Sotiris and RMJM, showcasing the innovative design that RMJM and its Istanbul studio continue to offer.
+RMJM Istanbul recently described the project that has been the most rewarding to them and, somewhat surprisingly, it was an unmade design.
+The Air Traffic Control Tower for the New Istanbul Airport would have undoubtedly made for an iconic building but the design, a finalist in the competition, remains important to them.
+They explained: “Our most rewarding project design-wise was the Air Traffic Control Tower of the New Istanbul Airport.
+We managed to get shortlisted and compete with some amazing architects that we used to look up in awe as students.”
+Of course, the design still has a tangible value to RMJM, showcasing the innovative design that RMJM and its Istanbul studio continue to offer.
 And, tantalisingly, there still remains a chance that the design could be still brought to life in one way or another.
 Which raises the question; should unmade designs remain forever so?
 We look forward to your comments below…